ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

 ### Add Tor and I2P

 After your Monero node is fully synced, click on the `monerod` app and then click `Edit`.
-This will bring up the same form that you congifured when installing the app.
+This will bring up the same form that you configured when installing the app.

 1. Check `Enable Tor connections`.
-2. Set the `Tor IP` as your hostname, for exaample `192.168.1.100`.
+2. Set the `Tor IP` as your hostname, for example `192.168.1.100`.
 3. Set the `Tor port` as `9150`.
 4. Check `Enable inbound Tor connections`.
 5. Set the `Inbound onion address` as the `.onion` address for `monerodp2p` that you observed earlier.
 6. Check `Enable inbound I2P connections`.
-7. Set the `I2P IP` as your hostname, for exaample `192.168.1.100`.
+7. Set the `I2P IP` as your hostname, for example `192.168.1.100`.
 8. Set the `I2P Port` as `4447`.
 9. Check `Enable inbound I2P connections`.
 10. Set the `Inbound I2P base32 address` as the `.b32.i2p` address for `monerodp2p` that you observed earlier.